MicrosoftPremier/VstsExtensions/PostBuildCleanup/en-US/NodeJSAndCertificates.md

 the self-signed nor the corporate root CA certificate is present in Node's list of trusted root certificates.

 ### Workaround
-In version 2.4.2 we have added the option *Disable NodeJS certificate check* to the *Advanced* parameter section of the task.
+In version 2.1.0 we have added the option *Disable NodeJS certificate check* to the *Advanced* parameter section of the task.
 In essence the option sets the variable *NODE_TLS_REJECT_UNAUTHORIZED* to zero for the NodeJS process used by our task.
 While this solution is far from perfect, it effectively uses the same mechanism that the older versions of the Visual Studio Team Services Node API used.
 For now there is no better way for our task to fix the issue.

 ### What is the Risk of the Workaround?
 The risk of this workaround is fairly small.
-First of all, certificate checks are only disabled within the *Build Quality Checks* task if you enable the workaround.
+First of all, certificate checks are only disabled within the *Post Build Cleanup* task if you enable the workaround.
 We guarantee that we only communicate with your Team Foundation Server.
 However, if you want to inspect our code, just download our extension from the Visual Studio Marketplace or contact us for a copy of the TypeScript code.
 If your build machines are not connected to the internet, the risk is futher mitigated.
 Lastly, NodeJS has no truely secure way of handling these situations.
 Every NodeJS script may disable the certificate